How Car Valuations Work in Pakistan

 • Mechanical condition – Engine sound, brakes, suspension, clutch, and AC all matter.

-• Tyres – Old or uneven tyres need replacement, which lowers your valuation.
+• Tyres – Old or uneven tyres need to be replaced, which lowers your valuation.

 Want a higher price?
 Get minor repairs and detailing done before the valuation.